osm-for-the-dyslexic/viewer/README.md

 # viewer
-HTML pagees of the project
+HTML pagees of the project1